A Complete Guide to Google Search Console

 Errors are the most serious issues that prevent Google to crawl and index webpages.
 While you find any error notification by Search Console, take the earliest action to fix the issue.
-After fixing the issue, definitely let Google know that you’ve fixed the issue so that Google can re-validate the page.
-Through your Search Console account, Google will report if any error issue arises.
-Learn more on how to fix errors through this typical example.
+After fixing the issue, let Google know that you’ve fixed the issue so that Google can re-validate the page.
+Through your Search Console account, Google will report you, if any error issue arises.
+Learn more about how to fix errors through this typical example.

 Monitoring Site Enhancement Issues in Search Console

-The ‘Enhancement’ aspects in new Search Console correspond to ‘Rich Results’ and ‘Structured Data’ in the old version.
-Depending upon the availability of ‘Enhancement’ or ‘Structured Data’ in your website, you’ll find a number of tabs that contain enhancement reports under the group heading ‘Enhancement’.
+The ‘Enhancement’ aspects in the new Search Console correspond to ‘Rich Results’ and ‘Structured Data’ in the old version.
+Depending upon the availability of ‘Enhancement’ or ‘Structured Data’ on your website, you’ll find a number of tabs that contain enhancement reports under the group heading ‘Enhancement’.
 Most important enhancement aspects are

 - Mobile Usability

 - Sitelinks Searchbox

 - Social Profile

 Depending upon the type of your website and business, other enhancements or structured data, you may consider are:

 - Dataset etc.

 Since maximum of web users visit a site from mobile devices, Google adopts mobile first policy.
 Mobile friendliness is a Google’s core search ranking algorithm.
 If your webpages are not mobile compatible, besides getting lower position by Google Search, you’ll also miss many visitors who might otherwise visit your site through their smartphones.
 Hence, you should regularly check for any mobile usability issue reported by search console.
 In case any such issue is reported, try immediately resolve it.
 Learn here – how to fix mobile usability error reported by Search Console.